Skip to content

 Does an EOR facilitate the payroll process for global growth?

 Yes.
 An EOR makes it easier for companies to hire employees in different countries without the need to establish a legal office.
-Expanding into new markets requires businesses to register a company, follow local labor laws, and set up payroll infrastructure, which is time-consuming and expensive.
+Expanding into new markets requires businesses to register a company, follow local labor laws, and set up payroll systems, which is time-consuming and expensive.
 An EOR removes these challenges by serving as the legal employer, which manages all payroll operations, tax filings, and employee benefits on behalf of the business.
 The payroll process for global growth allows companies to scale quickly and successfully.

 Which is better for the payroll process, EOR or PEO?